bjm31/Spring2019-COP3530-Fang-project-3-bjm31_public/README.md

 The start of a game of Racko will begin with the deck of cards being shuffled (please read the section on data structure requirements).
 Each player will be dealt 10 cards.
 The hands dealt to each player form the player's hand, called a "rack".
 A rack is special in that each card in the hand has a fixed position (from 1 to 10).
 As a player receives each card, they must place it in the highest available slot in their rack starting at slot 10, without rearranging any of the cards.
 The goal of each hand is to create a sequence of numbers in ascending order, starting at slot 1 and going all the way through slot 10.

 The top card of the deck is turned over to start the discard pile.
 A player takes a turn by taking the top card from either the deck or the discard pile, then discarding one from their rack and inserting the new card in its place.
-If the player draws a card from the deck, they may immediately discard it; if they take the top discard, though, they must put it into their rack.
+A player may choose to discard the card if they wish (note that pulling from the discard pile and then discarding would be equivalent to a skipped turn).
 The first player to get their 10 cards in ascending order calls ”Rack-O!” and wins the hand.

 ## Overview of the Interface: